keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 not define a pre-stop hook or a grace period.
 It’s likely possible to handle this situation more gracefully, but for this test our Compactors were killed and the compaction work lost when the HPA decided to scale down the Compactors.
 It was a good test of how we handled failed Compactors.
+Investigation is needed to determine if changes are needed in Accumulo to facilitate graceful scale down.

 ### How to Connect

 The other major issue we ran into was connectivity between the Compactors and the other server processes.
 The Compactor communicates with ZooKeeper and the CompactionCoordinator, both of which were running outside of Kubernetes.
+There as no common DNS between the Muchos and Kubernetes cluster, but IPs were visible to both.
 The Compactor connects to ZooKeeper to find the address of the CompactionCoordinator so that it can connect to it and look for work.
 By default the Accumulo server processes use the hostname as their address which would not work as those names would not resolve inside the Kubernetes cluster.
 We had to start the Accumulo processes using the `-a` argument and set the hostname to the IP address.
-I’m not sure there is a one size fits all solution here.
-I think solving the connectivity issues between components running in Kubernetes and components external is going to be situation dependent and carefully planned out.
+Solving connectivity issues between components running in Kubernetes and components external depends on the capabilities available in the environment and the `-a` option may be part of the solution.

 ## Conclusion